RedHatGov/fips-openjdk-rhel/README.md

     cd ~/fips-openjdk-rhel
     javac ListProviders.java
     java -Djava.security.properties=$HOME/java.security.properties \
-        -Dcom.redhat.fips=true ListProviders | head
+        ListProviders | head

 The first listed provider should be `SunPKCS11-NSS-FIPS` which indicates that FIPS is correctly configured for Java.
+The optional command line parameter, `com.redhat.fips` defaults to `true` when the system is in FIPS mode.

-If you omit the `com.redhat.fips=true` parameter, the default non-FIPS JCA/JCE providers are enabled.
+When in FIPS mode, setting the `com.redhat.fips=false` parameter enables the default non-FIPS JCA/JCE providers.

     java -Djava.security.properties=$HOME/java.security.properties \
-        ListProviders | head
+        -Dcom.redhat.fips=false ListProviders | head

 ## List the keys in the NSS database
 The overrides in the `java.security.properties` file can also be